 Kissing and talking closely

-Touching fabrics and objects during sex that were used by a person with monkeypox, such as bedding, towels and sex toys
+Touching fabrics and objects during sex that were used by a person with mpox, such as bedding, towels and sex toys

 Is There a Cure for HIV?